kiraknowsbest/node-server-demo/README.md

 # node-server-demo
-A basic Node server with some errors to fix.
+A basic Node server, errors inserted purposely to test basic understanding of server creation.